GolaBedarus/Data-Projects/Data Science/README.md

 ## Projects Included

+### Churn
+Machine learning project focused on predicting customer churn and identifying the factors that influence customer retention.

 ### Financial Fraud
 Machine learning models to detect fraudulent financial transactions.

 ### Insurance Claims
 Analysis and modeling of insurance claim data to identify risk patterns.

+### Loan Default
+Predictive modeling project aimed at identifying the probability of loan default based on customer and financial data.

 ### Regresion Lineal Salario
 Regression model predicting salary based on experience and other variables.